zenitysec/awesome-low-code/readme.md

 ### Business Process Management

 A Low Code Application Platform dedicated to streamlining business processes.
-These platforms enable business users to automate complicated business workflows and actions with no coding background by providing an easy to use drag&drop interface.
+These platforms enable business users to automate complicated business workflows and actions with no coding background by providing an easy to use drag & drop interface.
 Automations that are built in such platforms are usually built in an event-driven mode (triggers) around critical business processes.
 BPA can be consumed via a SaaS or an on-premises appliance.

 - [PegaSystems](https://www.pega.com/) - Provides business process and customer relationship management solutions for organizations.
 - [AgilePoint](https://agilepoint.com/) - Deploy business-changing ideas in minutes, not months, with the AgilePoint digital process automation platform.